 Secretary Abraham announces intent to extend Lockheed Martin Corporation's contract to manage and operate DOE's Sandia National Laboratories for five years noncompetitively, contingent upon successful negotiation of contract terms.

 Secretary Abraham establishes a high-level Task Force on the Future of Science Programs at DOE.
 Operating as a subcommittee of the Secretary of Energy Advisory Board (SEAB), the task force will examine science and technology programs across the Department and consider future priorities for scientific research.

 December 17, 2002

-President Bush signs into law new pipeline safety rules requiring the testing within five years of the riskiest 50 percent of gas pipelines in high-consequence areas.
-Remaining pipelines are to be tested during the following five years.
+President Bush signs into law new pipeline safety rules requiring the testing within five years of the riskiest 50% of gas pipelines in high-consequence areas.
+The remaining pipelines are to be tested during the following five years.
 Pipelines will then have to be retested every seven years.

 December 18, 2002

 The Department renegotiates Strategic Petroleum Reserve delivery contracts with five oil companies, allowing them to defer December and January deliveries of more than 7 million barrels of crude.
 The move is in response to concerns about continued labor unrest in Venezuela, the world's fifth-largest oil producer.
 Sharply curtailed exports of oil there have pushed crude prices to a two-month high of more than $30 per barrel.